sepetowski/kivi/README.md

 Kivi also features a real-time notification system, allowing users to stay updated on interactions and messages.
 Users can search for other players through the "Explore" tab and manage their search history, deciding whether to delete individual queries or the entire history.

 Furthermore, users have the option to save posts of interest in the "Saved" section, where they can store their favorite content.
 The Kivi app efficiently utilizes data fetching while scrolling, ensuring smooth usage of its features.
-Kivi is the perfect platform for gamers to share their passions, gain inspiration, and build communities with like-minded individuals while enjoying a personalized and visually appealing experience with customizable themes.
+Kivi is the perfect platform for gamers to share their passions, gain inspiration, and build communities.

+Also Kivi allows you to choose between a dark or light theme and adapts seamlessly to your system settings.

 ## Live :globe_with_meridians: